Toggle: English / Spanish

 - Increased urinary urgency

-Treatment and prognosis for unilateral hydronephrosis depend on what is causing the kidney swelling.
+Treatment depends on the cause of the kidney swelling.
 Treatment may include:

-A nephrostomy tube (allows the blocked urine to drain through the back)
+- A nephrostomy tube (allows the blocked urine to drain out of the body into a drainage bag)

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.